M-Earl/AWS_SAA_Notes/notes.md

 * VPC Peering - connect different VPCs together (not transitive)
 * Direct Connect - establishes a dedicated connection from on-premises to AWS.
 Takes months to set up
 * AWS Site-to-Site VPN - connect on-premises network to your Amazon VPC (AWS side: virtual private gateway, client side: customer gateway)
-* AWS Global Accelerator - provides a fixed entry point to ALBs, NLBs, Elastic IPs, or EC2s (multi-region compatible)
+* AWS Global Accelerator - provides a fixed entry point to ALBs, NLBs, Elastic IPs, or EC2s (multi-region compatible) (can use AnyCast IP)
 * VPC Sharing - share subnets with other accounts
 * Transit Gateway - connects VPCs and on-premises networks through a central hub.
 Eliminates complex peering relationships.
 * AWS Control Tower - handles security of multiple accounts and services
+* AWS Flow Logs show activity on a VPC
+* Use an AWS NAT gateway to enable instances in a private subnet to connect to the internet (or AWS services) but prevent the internet from connecting to them
 # Disaster Recovery
 * Four Types of Disaster Recovery:
     - Backup and Restore